lbl-srg/obc/specification/source/cdl.rst

    :language: modelica
    :linenos:

-whereas the following model is not valid in CDL, although it is valid in Modelica
+whereas the following implementation is not valid in CDL, although it is valid in Modelica

 .. literalinclude:: img/cdl/MyAdderInvalid.mo
    :language: modelica